JurgenR/aioslsk/docs/source/MESSAGES.rst

 SharedFoldersFiles (Code 35)
 ----------------------------

-Let the server know the amount of files and directories we are sharing
+Let the server know the amount of files and directories we are sharing.
+This would be returned in several messages, for example the :ref:`GetUserStats` and :ref:`AddUser` messages

 :Code: 35 (0x23)
+:Status: USED
 :Send:
    1. **uint32**: shared_folder_count
    2. **uint32**: shared_file_count